yasl-lang/yasl/README.md

 # YASL
 Bytecode Interpreter for Yet Another Scripting Language (YASL).
 More information can be found here: https://yasl-lang.github.io/docs/.
+Online interpreter (that you can use to try YASL from your browser without downloading anything) can be found here: https://yasl-lang.github.io/playground/interpreter.html.

 ## Installation
 YASL can be compiled from source with the following commands: